 The first is through posting pictures about your business and your products.

 Create pictures that highlight your food products.
 When editing pictures of your food, ensure you retain their quality as high as possible.
 One way to even efficiently do it is to use background remover tools to remove the background from the image of your food.
+For a more comprehensive editing experience, you can also edit and design with BeFunky, a no-fuss photo editing tool that can help enhance your product images.

 Second, make videos, shorts, and reels showcasing your brand.
 Videos appeal greatly to customers as they tend to create a more emotional connection and authenticity with viewers.
 For that, 93% of marketers say that videos are an essential tool in their marketing strategy.